-- 24 CFR part 578; FY 2022 CoC Application Navigational Guide;
+- 24 CFR part 578; - FY 2022 CoC Application Navigational Guide;

-- Section 3 Resources;

-- PHA Crosswalk; and
+- Section 3 Resources; - PHA Crosswalk; and

 - Frequently Asked Questions

-The City's Office of Housing & Community Development (OHCD) is the HMIS Lead and also monitors the New Bedford Women's Center (NBWC), the city's only domestic violence housing/service provider and ESG-funded subrecipient.
-The NBWC is "the" DV provider within the CoC and operates two shelters for survivors.
-As an Emergency Shelter Grant subrecipient and Victims Service Provider (VSP), the NBWC is required to report program performance using a HUD-Approved HMIS-comparable database reflecting the latest HMIS data elements or standards and able to produce a CSV file for reporting purposes.
+The New Bedford Women's Center is the city's only domestic violence housing and service provider within the CoC and operates two shelters for survivors.
+As an Emergency Shelter Grant subrecipient and Victims Service Provider (VSP), the agency is required to report program performance using a HUD-Approved HMIS-comparable database reflecting the latest HMIS data elements or standards and able to produce a CSV file for reporting purposes.
 All clients served at the VSP's two domestic violence shelters are entered into the EmpowerDB, the secure HMIS-comparable system that is used by the local VSP in order to maintain client confidentiality while complying with HUD guidelines.
 The agency is able to enter client data into the HMIS system on a real-time basis and provide a HUD- required CSV excel file that is used for aggregated annual reporting, system performance and other required HUD reporting purposes without extraction of any personally identifying information (PII).
 The SAGE CAPER report submitted by the agency meets all the required HMIS data elements.
 Although the VSP agency is in the process of searching for a new HMIS data vendor who will satisfy all HUD requirements, the existing HMIS vendor has agreed to continue maintaining the system according to the most recently released data element/standards until a new vendor is in place.
-The OHCD monitors the NBWC and in turn, their ongoing use of a comparable database.